-The high beam headlights come on slightly dimmer than normal when the following conditions have been met:
+The high beam headlights and indicator come on slightly dimmer than normal.

-- The ignition switch is in ON III.
+- The ignition switch is in ON II.

-- The headlight switch is off, or in FOOT.
+- The headlight switch is off, or in 5003.

 - The parking brake is released.

 The lights remain on even if you set the parking brake.
 Turning off the ignition switch will turn off the daytime running lights.